SAP/sap-btp-service-operator-migration/README.md

    Dry run is useful if you wish to execute the scan and validation steps described in the migration script example below without performing the actual migration.<br>At the end of the run, summary including all encountered errors is shown.<br>This way, you can decide whether to continue with the migration or first fix the issues.

     #### *Note*
-    *Once the migration process has been initiated, the platform is suspended, and you cannot create, update, or delete its service instances and service bindings.</br>The process is reversible for as long as the actual migration of the resources does not start (described below in the part 3 of the migration script example).*
+    *Once the actual migration process has been initiated, the platform is suspended, and you cannot create, update, or delete its service instances and service bindings.</br>The process is reversible for as long as the actual migration of the resources does not start (described below in the part 3 of the migration script example).*

    *To cancel the migration, execute the following command: </br>
 ```smctl curl -X DELETE  -d '{"sourcePlatformID": ":platformID"}' /v1/migrate/service_operator/:instanceID```* </br></br>